 - Two years of part-time study

 - Two years of full-time study

 - Six years of part-time study

 How much study time is involved?

-Full-time students attend both evening classes and teaching days, typically taking two modules each term in Biblical Studies, Christian Doctrine, Church History, Ethics, Worship and Liturgy and Pastoral Theology.
+Full-time students attend both evening classes and teaching days, typically taking two modules each term in Biblical Studies, Christian Doctrine, Church History, Ethics, Worship and Liturgy.

 Part-time students attend either evening classes or teaching days, taking only one module per term in the above subject areas.